AADConnor/Hello-World/README.md

 Hi there!

 My name is Connor and I'm new to coding.
 Just trying to wrap my head around this.
-I am using this to crreate cool projects!
+I am using this to create cool projects!